Gamyam: Soundtrack

-The Music Was Composed By E.S.
-Murthy, Anil.R and Released by Vel Records.
-The lyrics Written by Sirivennela Seetharama Sastry Were Praised for their Motivational Value.
+The music was composed by E. S. Murthy, Anil.R and was released by Vel Records.
+The lyrics were written by Sirivennela Seetharama Sastry and E. S. Murthy.

 Reception

 Rediff.com critic G P Aditya Vardhan gave 3 1/2 stars out of 5 and stated: "Krish [..] has a serious theme and blended it with the right mixture of comedy and very good performances."
 While praising Allari Naresh's performance, Vardhan compared his role to Jagapathi Babu's role in Anthahpuram (1998).
 "Allari Naresh has finally found his groove," he added.
 Idlebrain.com rated 3.25/5 also opined the same by writing, "There are similarities between Gaali Seenu character in Gamyam and Jagapati Babu's role in Anthahpuram."

 Sify which rated 3/5, wrote: "Gamyam is a good cinema with a touch of artistic values.
 The film's strengths are writing and direction.
 New director Radhakrishna shows that offbeat movies can be made entertainingly.
 He deserves praise for his honest effort and superb writing."